 That said, you can start to see a difference between GoDaddy and HostGator on “bonus hosting features.”
 The catch about bonus features is that you need to actually use them to be worthwhile.

-HostGator offers bonus features such as marketing credits for AdWords, Bing, etc. They also offer free business toll-free phone number for your business.
+HostGator offers bonus features such as marketing credits for AdWords, Bing, etc. They also offer a free business toll-free phone number for your business.

 GoDaddy offers a free Office 365 subscription.
 They’ll also bundle many of their services like DNS, accounting, etc.

-If you are are a small business who doesn’t need/want nitty-gritty cPanel features – and likes the convenience of GoDaddy’s complementary services, then GoDaddy will be good.
+If you are a small business who doesn’t need/want nitty-gritty cPanel features – and likes the convenience of GoDaddy’s complementary services, then GoDaddy will be good.
 If you are want to experiment and want access to more advanced features, then HostGator will be a better fit on features for you.

 The core job of a web host goes beyond simply storing and delivering files to your website visitors.
 You’ll also want your web host to deliver the files quickly.